 Media Summary: 4 minutes remaining.
 Then 15 seconds.
 Then 5 hours.
 Why can't computers just tell you how long something's going to take?
-The Busy Beaver game, pointless?
-Or a lesson in the problems of computability? - How do you decide if something can be ...
+You can optimise for speed, power consumption or memory use & tiny changes can have a negligible or huge impact, but what ...
 Delving into the various timescales I hereby your computer, and comparing it to an extremely slow human!
 Matt Godbolt takes us ...

 Progress Bars Computerphile - Detailed Analysis & Overview